The Association Internationale de Droit des Assurances (AIDA)/the International Insurance Law Association was founded on 28 April 1960 in Luxembourg.

 Since that time a number of other working parties have been formed or have evolved to replace others ceasing to be active.

-By 2019 the number of AIDA international working parties had risen to thirteen in number, the majority of which meet approximately twice a year and which post material from their meetings on the AIDA website.
+The number of AIDA international working parties is now twelve in number, the majority of which meet approximately twice a year and which post material from their meetings on the AIDA website.

 At various times some of those Working Parties have published more regular newsletters, Reports or questionnaire answers on various topics, sometimes collaborating in joint meetings or publishing combined materials on topics of overlapping interest to more than one Working Party.